kddubey/pretrain-on-test/README.md

 <details>
 <summary>Notebook</summary>

 The stdout for terminal runs is quite verbose.
-For shorter info, run this in a notebook.
+For minimal but sufficient info, run this in a notebook.

 ```python
 from run import run